 That’s where Floor Coverings International comes in.
-Our locally owned teams combine deep knowledge of the community and climate with years of experience to guide you through the choices that best suit your home and renovation goals.
+Our locally owned teams combine deep knowledge of the community and climate with years of experience to guide you through the choices that best suit your home, flooring type, and renovation goals.

 Scenario 1: Why Install Flooring Before Cabinets